agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 it would still have to return $2$, violating consistency.
 Alternatively, it could delay returning any result until it is able to exchange messages with $P_1$.
-But if the partition never recovers, we will wait forever, violating availability.
+But if the partition never recovers, $P_1$ will wait forever, violating availability.
 \end{proof}

 While the proof of the CAP theorem is simple, its interpretation is